 If your job is on the line, you may initially work harder to try to keep it.
 However, if the situation looks hopeless you eventually give up.
 After all, what are you working for?
 And this thought of losing your job can also lead to anxiety of its own.

 Additionally, the prospect of promotion is a key motivator for many employees.
 Managers know this, but the economic situation during a world crisis makes it unlikely that anyone will be moving up the ladder.

-Either through boredom or our intrinsic motivators—interest, curiosity and self-fulfilment—we may become distracted by chores and activities such as planting seeds, DIY, doing puzzles and cooking.
+Either through boredom or our intrinsic motivators—interest, curiosity, and self-fulfillment—we may become distracted by chores and activities such as planting seeds, DIY, doing puzzles, and cooking.
 When you’re at home, especially in lockdown, we also feel a need to focus on our “nests”.

 What can you do to stay motivated?

-It helps to understand where you may trip up and here are 7 tips on how you can work on those hurdles in a compassionate way.
+It helps to understand where you may trip up and here are 7 tips on how you can work on those hurdles compassionately.

 - Be kind to yourself.
-Try not to get frustrated if you find it difficult to work from home and begin to recognise your own patterns, rhythms and motivators.
+Try not to get frustrated if you find it difficult to work from home and begin to recognize your own patterns, rhythms, and motivators.